canalplus/rx-player/doc/architecture/api/index.md

  Still, we did some efforts to reduce the size of that file.
 For example, some long argument-parsing code has been moved out of this file, into `core/api/option_parsers`.
-We might find other way to reduce that size in the feature, but that's not a main concern for now.
+We might find other ways to reduce that size in the future, but that's not a main concern for now.

 ## Subparts ####################################################################

-To facilitate those actions, the API rely on multiple building blocks:
+To facilitate those actions, the API relies on multiple building blocks:

   - __the Clock__